Native American language

 Algonquian language spoken by 1000 people, most of them in

 with long, complex verbs and fairly free word order.

-Gros Ventre is considered an Arapaho
+Many linguists consider Gros Ventre an Arapaho

-dialect by most linguists-- though the two tribes maintain distinct identities, the languages are primarily
+dialect-- though the two tribes maintain distinct identities, the languages are primarily

 revitalize the language by teaching it to younger Arapahos.

 People: There are two major Arapaho tribes:

-the Northern Arapaho, who number about 6000 and are concentrated in
+the Northern Arapaho, who are concentrated in

 united with their longtime allies the Cheyenne into the

 The Gros Ventre tribe of Montana